arumullayaswanth/Fullstack-nodejs-aws-eks-project/README.md

             steps {
                 script {
                     sh '''
+                    #Retrieve an authentication token and authenticate your Docker client to your registry.
+Use the AWS CLI:
-                    aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 421954350274.dkr.ecr.us-east-1.amazonaws.com docker tag frontend:latest 421954350274.dkr.ecr.us-east-1.amazonaws.com/frontend:${BUILD_NUMBER}
+                    aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 421954350274.dkr.ecr.us-east-1.amazonaws.com

+                    #After the build completes, tag your image so you can push the image to this repository:
+                    docker tag frontend:latest 421954350274.dkr.ecr.us-east-1.amazonaws.com/frontend:${BUILD_NUMBER}

+                    #Run the following command to push this image to your newly created AWS repository:
                     docker push 421954350274.dkr.ecr.us-east-1.amazonaws.com/frontend:${BUILD_NUMBER}
                     '''
                 }